rolandsfr/Algorithms-in-JS/README.md

-# JS-scrips
+# JS-alogithims
-Javascript scripts

-This repository contains my scripts written on JavaScript.
+This repository contains some basic algorithms translated into JavaScript.
+Might rewrite it in TypeScript later.
-Usually I am publishing here algorithms which are described with comments, so you can download these scripts (or just read them online) and understand how the algorithms I wrote in Js work.
+If you ever needed a certain algorithm implemented in Javascript, this repository might be just for you, since the code is described with comments, so you can understand what's going on a bit better.